mccleanp/kafka-docker-ssl/README.md

 ## 💥 Local Kafka Cluster in Docker with SSL

+> [!NOTE]
+> This was forked from https://github.com/cloud-on-prem/kafka-docker-ssl.

 This project sets up a local Kafka cluster with Zookeeper, Confluent Control Center, Confluent Rest Proxy, and Confluent Schema Registry.

 Also included: